LuizCarlosdeSouzaAlmeida/MyReads/README.md

-# MyReads Project
+# MyReads
-This is David Jarrins MyReads project.
-This project can be used to search for book titles and store them on different shelves depending on what you are currently reading, what you have read and what you would like to read.
+This is a project for udacity's Advanced Web Front-End Nanodegree Program, it is a book management application using react from an initial tamplate.

 # Installation

 In order to install and use this project you must run two commands in the console.
-1) npm install
+1) `npm install`
-2) npm start
+2) `npm start`

-These two commands will install all of the dependencies needed for this project and will start the server
+These two commands will install all of the dependencies (node_modules) needed for this project and will start the server opening a tab at your browser on `http://localhost:3000`.

 #Development Notes

 ## Backend Server

-To simplify your development process, we've provided a backend server for you to develop against.
+To simplify the development process, udacity provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)